Are you heading to Antalya?

 Visit Various Waterfalls In Antalya

 There are four waterfalls in the Antalya area to consider visiting.
-If you’re short on time, the Lower Duden Waterfall is the no brainier to visit.
+If you’re short on time, the Lower Duden Waterfall is no brainier to visit.

 Lower Duden Waterfall

-This one of the best waterfalls I’ve ever seen that flows straight into the ocean.
-The height is approximately 40 metres as the water shoots out over the rocky cliff.
-The scenery from the main viewing point is pretty epic too.
-Unfortunately you can’t get really close to the falls, but there is an option to take a boat from the marina and get up close that way.
+Unfortunately, you can’t get really close to the falls, but there is an option to take a boat from the marina and get up close that way.
 With only two days of any real rain during November, I was surprised how much water was flowing.

 How to get there: Take the KL08 bus from the city center to Duden Park, enjoy a stroll around the park (cats galore) and you’ll find the waterfall soon enough.